 Are you fascinated by the human body?
 Have you ever wondered why some people can run faster than others?
 How drugs enhance performance in sport?
 What gives Olympic champions the psychological edge over their competitors?
 How technology can advance sports performance?
 Then A Level Physical Education (PE) is for you.

 Students studying three A Levels will be expected to have a minimum of two GCSEs at grade 6 and three GCSEs at grade 5/4, including English Language and Mathematics at grade 5/4 or above.
 Or eight GCSEs at a minimum of grade 5.

-This PE course follows the AQA examining board specification and is focused on relating theory to sport and its impact on performance and you will study the following units:
+The PE course is focused on relating theory to sport and its impact on performance and you will study the following units:

-As part of this course you will have the opportunity to complete the Level 2 Gym Instructor course through a local company called 88 Fitness Education & Training.
+As part of this course, you will have the opportunity to undertake the Level 2 Gym Instructor course through a local company called 88 Fitness Education & Training.
 We are able to offer this at a significantly reduced cost.
-The course is aimed at those hoping to pursue a career within the health and fitness industry.
-The course equips you with the skills, knowledge and understanding to work with gym users, helping them to reach their health and fitness goals.
+The course is aimed at those wishing to pursue a career within the health and fitness industry, equipping you with the skills, knowledge and understanding to work with gym users and help them to reach their health and fitness goals.
 The qualification is nationally accredited and recognised throughout the UK and overseas.

-Physical Education links in well with a number of other A Level subjects including Biology, Physics, Business, Psychology, Sociology and Sport and Exercise Science.
+PE links in well with a number of other subjects including: Biology, Physics, Business, Psychology, and Sociology.